gaojunxuan/chrom_mini_graph/README.md

 ### serialized_mini_graph.json

 This is the JSON serialization for the entire graph.
 See [this document](https://docs.google.com/document/d/1oRHjPgP-Bh9UkySCduWIl5yCpfiLVEoSnRdzdx4a7-Y/edit?usp=sharing) for how to deserialize the graph. **IMPORTANT:** For colouring, the most significant bit corresponds to the first genome in the command, and the least significant bit corresponds to the last genome in the command.

+### serialized_mini_graph.bin

+Binary serializeation of the graph used in the `map` subcommand.

+## Outputs from `map`

+### read_anchor_hits.txt

+Gives the orders of the nodes corresponding to the best chain for each read.
+Again, note that half of the reads will have poor chains because reverse complements are not accounted for.

 ### Visualization